LJTalks/journaling-app/README.md

 **Entry Management**: Users can view, edit, and delete their saved journal entries directly from the main page.
 This functionality is designed to make the journaling process seamless and flexible.

-👩🏻‍💻 View an example of a completed user experience section [here](https://github.com/kera-cudmore/TheQuizArms#Features)

-### General features on each page

-If there is a feature that appears on all pages of your site, include it here.
-Examples of what to include would the the navigation, a footer and a favicon.

-I then like to add a screenshot of each page of the site here, i use [amiresponsive](https://ui.dev/amiresponsive) which allows me to grab an image of the site as it would be displayed on mobile, tablet and desktop, this helps to show the responsiveness of the site.

 ### Future Implementations

 **Inspirational Quote** (Future Implementation): The first feature intended for the app was an uplifting or inspiring quote that would greet the user each day.
 This quote would set a positive tone, fostering gratitude and focus before diving into the journal entry.
 While I encountered challenges with integrating the API for this feature, it's a planned addition for future updates.